github/docs/content/apps/sharing-github-apps/registering-a-github-app-from-a-manifest.md

 For more information about the endpoint's response, see [Create a GitHub App from a manifest](/rest/apps#create-a-github-app-from-a-manifest).

-When the final step in the manifest flow is completed, the person creating the app from the flow will be an owner of a registered GitHub App that they can install on any of their personal repositories.
+When the final step in the manifest flow is completed, the person registering the app from the flow will be an owner of a registered GitHub App that they can install on any of their personal repositories.
 They can choose to extend the app using the GitHub APIs, transfer ownership to someone else, or delete it at any time.

 ## Using Probot to implement the GitHub App Manifest flow